Tyco profit beats, split on track for September

 Sales rose 9 percent to $4.35 billion, compared with Wall Street estimates of $4.22 billion.
 Sales of fire and security products rose, but Tyco installed fewer systems because of weak construction markets.
 The fire and security business is Tyco's biggest.

-The company raised its full-year profit forecast, saying it now expects earnings of about $3.65 a share, which matches Wall Street estimates.
+The company did not immediately update its profit forecast but said orders accelerated.

-Tyco, which has targeted September for a planned break-up of the industrial conglomerate, said it was making good progress but declined to elaborate or take questions on the break-up during its analyst conference call.
+Tyco, which has targeted September for a planned break-up of the industrial conglomerate, said it was making good progress.

 Last month, Pentair Inc (PNR.N) reached a $4.6 billion stock deal to absorb Tyco's flow-control business, roughly doubling Pentair's size and making it the largest player in its sector, majority-owned by Tyco shareholders.